AlianaTang/GlycoNetworks/README.md

 GlycoNet is a command line tool.
 ```
 Usage: GlycoNet <Spectra file path> <Glycan database file path> [Mass tolerance] [Deltas]
   <Spectra file path> is mandatory.
-Must be in MGF format
+Must be in MGF format, or ConvertToMgf.bat must be configured to convert to MGF format
   <Glycan database file path> is mandatory.
 Must be a text file of glycan compositions
   [Mass tolerance] is optional.
 Default is: 0.02
   [Deltas] is optional.
 List of glycan deltas to consider, separated by commas